SAP/vs-code-extension-for-project-credential-digger/README.md

 ### Exclude files

-If you would like to exclude some files from being scanned you need to configure the extension by providing the patterns to to filter out
+If you would like to exclude some files from being scanned you need to configure the extension by providing the patterns to filter out

 ![exclude-files](images/credential-digger-exclude-files.gif)